prowe/dotNetCoreDemo/blog.md

 }
 ```

 Notice that we are extending "Controller" and not "ApiController" as we would in Web API 2.
 ASP.net core has streamlined the process for handling web service calls with traditional HTML requests.
-Also notice that nowhere do we specify that we are returning JSON or marshall the object to JSON.
+Also notice that nowhere do we specify that we are returning JSON or marshalling the object to JSON.

 Start the app server and hit the "pokemon endpoint" with curl and you should see the following:
 ```bash